hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Cloud Code API/Integrations/SparkHttpResponse.md

 <b>returns</b>

-A string representing the body of the response.
+A JSON object representing the body of the response.

 <b>example</b>